 The data products described in this paper derive from observations obtained by LSSTComCam.
 LSSTComCam contains only around 5% the number of CCDs as the full LSST Science Camera (LSSTCam), yet the DP1 dataset that it has produced will already enable a very broad range of science.
-At 3.5 TB in size, DP1 covers a total area of $\sim 15~\rm deg^2$ and contains 1792 single-epoch images, 2644 deep coadded images, 2.3 million distinct astrophysical objects, including 93 new asteroid discoveries.
+At 3.5 TB in size, DP1 covers a total area of $\sim 15 \text{ deg}^2$ and contains 1792 single-epoch images, 2644 deep coadded images, 2.3 million distinct astrophysical objects, including 93 new asteroid discoveries.

-While some data products anticipated from the LSST are not yet available, e.g., cell-based coadds, DP1 includes several products that will not be provided in future releases.
-Notably, difference images are included in DP1 as pre-generated products; in future releases, these will instead be generated on demand via dedicated services.
-The inclusion of pre-generated difference images in DP1 is feasible due to the relatively small size of the dataset, an approach that will not scale to the significantly larger data volumes expected in subsequent reas it becomes available, and independent of the future data release schedule.
-User query history capabilities, context-aware documentation and a bulk cutout services are just a few of the services currently under development.
+While some data products expected from the LSST are not yet available, e.g. cell-based coadds, several others have been provided in DP1 that will not be available in future releases.
+Difference images are included in DP1, but in future releases, these will be generated on-demand via services, rather than being provided as pre-produced products.
+The inclusion of these images in DP1 is possible due to the small dataset size, which makes it feasible to include them at this stage.
+As future releases will involve much larger datasets, this approach will no longer be possible.

+The RSP is continually under development, and new functionality will continue to be deployed incrementally as it becomes available, and independent of future data releases.
+For example, user query history capabilities, context-aware documentation and a bulk cutout services are just a few of the services currently under develop-